Thaole0120/IceCreamShopApp/README.md

 # IceCreamShopApp
-This is the app for Module 3 Project
+This is the app for Module 3 Project in ITEC 2905 - Capstone